SoumyaNamdeo3015/integer-linear-programming/README.md

 + The [c] section contains the coefficients of the objective function's variables in one row.

-note:the input file name must be input_ilp.txt note:matrices A,b,c have integral entries
+note:the input file name must be input_ilp.txt

+note:matrices A,b,c have integral entries

 ## About main.py :

+main.py contains a function named “gomory_cut_algo” which reads “input_ilp.txt” and does not take any argument as parameter and print the following information in the given order on command line:
++ Initial Solution (initial_solution): The initial feasible solution obtained by the simplex method.
++ Final Solution (final_solution): The optimal integer solution after applying Gomory cuts.
++ Solution Status (solution_status): “optimal”, “infeasible”, or “unbounded”.
++ Number of Cuts (number_of_cuts): The total number of Gomory cuts applied to reach the final solution.
++ Optimal Value (optimal_value): The value of the objective function at the optimal solution.